 Marine Debris Research Grants

 Marine debris is a relatively new field of research, and there are many opportunities to advance understanding of how debris impacts the environment.
-The MDP offers funding for original, hypothesis-driven research projects focused on the persistence and chemical impacts of marine debris.
+The MDP offers funding for original, hypothesis-driven research projects focused on the ecological risk assessment, exposure studies, and fate and transport of marine debris.

 Fishing for Energy Grants